boytchev/3d-assets/docs/plate.md

-The texture mapping is concentric: the *u-axis* is circular along the perimeter of the plate, the *v-axis* is radial, starting from 0 the bottom center, 0.5 at the rim and 1 at the top center.
+The texture mapping is concentric: the *u-axis* is circular along the perimeter of the plate, the *v-axis* is radial, starting from 0 at the bottom center, 0.5 at the rim and 1 at the top center.

-### Links:
+### Links

 * Online generator: [online/plate.html](../online/plate.html)
 * Minimal example: [demos/minimal-plate.html](../demos/minimal-plate.html)